nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <h6 markdown="1" class="card-title">What happens if I accidentally remove `password.enc`?</h6>
 Unfortunately, the encrypted data will be lost along with your password.
 However, you can restore your data if you have `medbook.json` with you.
 Make sure you place them in `HOME_DIRECTORY of MedBook.jar/data/` before launching the app.
 When you start MedBook again, you will be asked to set up a new password.

-We highly discourage users to temper with `password.enc` for security reason as any encryption can be broken given sufficient amount of time.
+We highly discourage users to tamper with `password.enc` for security reason as any encryption can be broken given sufficient amount of time.
 </div>
 </div>
 <div class="card mb-3">